Social Media Classroom Resources

 - My home on Google+ for my website and a forum to promote geography education and link educators together.
 A presence as a Google+ page is powerful since Google searches might just promote Google+ pages.

 - Educators can greatly benefit from using twitter as a collaboration tools with other educators, and also as a way to connect students to broader intellectual currents beyond the walls of the classroom.

 - How do students start making sense of online information?
 Storify allows anyone to create news articles with online sources.
 More importantly, it provides a platform for anyone to distribute and disseminate that information.

 - Cell phones do NOT have to be the enemy.
-Convert the cell phones that so many students have on them into educational resources. www. polleverywhere.com allows students to answer a poll question by texting an answer...the professor can have the results embedded in powerpoint or accessible online and updated in real time.
+Convert the cell phones that so many students have on them into educational resources. polleverywhere.com allows students to answer a poll question by texting an answer...the professor can have the results embedded in powerpoint or accessible online and updated in real time.

 - With so many results, and intersecting ideas, wordle.net composed powerful images that organizes words in a hierarchical structure that evaluates the most important ideas.
 Integrated with polleverywhere.com, this can provide structure to student comments is a way that would forcefully display common ideas.

 - Trying to follow specific conversations on twitter?
 Paper.li can be tailored to find the news information that you find interest, relevant or compelling.
 It can also be programmed to create a class newspaper.